On the Intersection and Composition properties of conditional independence: The Intersection property

 The keyword \emph{graphoid} is helpful in locating examples of Intersection in the literature: it~means a semigraphoid which satisfies Intersection.
 The canonical examples are various Markov properties of graphical models, including Bayesian networks, Markov networks \cite{UnifyingMarkov} as well as $\ast$- and $C^\ast$-separation \cite{MaxLinearCI,Maxoids}.

-\begin{example} A \emph{gassoid} is a semigraphoid satisfying Intersection, Composition and a further property called \emph{Weak transitivity}; cf.~\cite{LnenickaMatus}.
-Chen~\cite[Section~2.2]{Xiangying} records that gaussoids appear as the CI~structures of regular Gaussian random vectors, as the vanishing almost-principal quasi-minors of a polarity in a Desarguesian projective~geometry, and as abstract orthogonality relations on atoms in modular lattices. \end{example}
+\begin{example} A \emph{gaussoid} is a semigraphoid satisfying Intersection, Composition and a further property called \emph{Weak transitivity}.
+This notion was introduced by Lněnička and Matúš~\cite{LnenickaMatus} to model the conditional independence structure of regular Gaussian random variables.
+Chen~\cite[Section~2.2]{Xiangying} records that gaussoids furthermore appear as the vanishing almost-principal quasi-minors of a polarity in a Desarguesian projective~geometry, and as abstract orthogonality relations on atoms in modular lattices.
+The interested reader is referred to \cite{Xiangying} for detailed definitions and proofs. \end{example}

 We now focus on examples of the failure of Intersection.

 \begin{example}[Three binary random variables] The joint distribution of three binary random variables is given by eight non-negative real numbers $p_{000}, p_{001}, \ldots, p_{111}$ which are indexed by triples over the set $\Set{0,1}$ and sum to one.
 The set of all such distributions is known as the probability simplex $\Delta(2,2,2)$.
 A generic choice of these values leads to a distribution which does not satisfy any CI~statement and therefore satisfies Intersection vacuously.
 To violate Intersection, at least its premises must be fulfilled.
 The set of such distributions is the intersection of $\Delta(2,2,2)$ with an algebraic variety $V$ and its structure can be examined using primary decomposition in \texttt{Macaulay2} (\cite{M2}) as described in \cite{GMAlgebra}.